 New Plants Need To Be Looked After More

 Young plants, seedlings, and newly rooted cuttings are like babies and you have to nurture them.
+Whether they form nuts, vegetables, or fruits.
 They won’t yet have a robust root system to access all that water and all those nutrients.
 They might have a lot more green than they do root.
 This will make them much more likely to dehydrate in the heat.
 Keep a close eye on them.
 Maybe keep them out of the sun when it’s very hot or move them undercover in torrential rain.
 This is easy in pots.

 Generally, the bigger the pot and the better the soil or compost it contains, the more fabulous your tomatoes will be.
 Keep their soil moist but not soggy.
 Some people pinch off the first flowers so that the second bunch of blossoms will be on a stronger plant.
 I don’t, I’m always far too excited about the prospect of tomatoes.
 You see, there really is no 100% right way and wrong way.
 You don’t have to grow tomatoes the perfect way, just do what works.